kelson8/KCNet-SFML-GameTest/Readme.md

 ### Info
 So far this doesn't do anything besides display some text to the console.
 I am going to try to make this into a basic Asteroids clone or something from scratch.

+# Libraries
+I have a list of libraries that this project uses in the Libraries.md file.
+This file contains a list of all libraries that I may use for this project in the future and the ones that are currently in use.

 # License
 This project is licensed under the MIT license.